History, tourist information, and nearby accommodation

 A doorway leads from the hall to a small chamber with an outside doorway.
 We don't know what this chamber was used for but it may have been a shop or a storeroom.

 A staircase leads from the parlour to the first floor where there are three chambers.
-A large 'best chamber' is above the parlour and gives access to a small chamber that projects out over the hall.
-At the far end is a third chamber, reached by a later gallery.
+A large 'best chamber' is above the parlour and gives access to a small 'Inner Chamber' that projects out over the hall.
+At the far end is a third chamber, dubbed the 'Second Best Chamber', reached by a later gallery.
 This chamber has its own outer staircase, a garderobe, and stairs to an attic.
 It may have been used by servants.

 Kirkham House is managed jointly by English Heritage and the Paignton Preservation & Local History Society.